sonata-nfv/sonata-nfv.github.io/index.md

 *** Who is it for ? ***

-The SONATA platform supports two main stakeholders in telecommunications service creation: service developers and service operators.
-SONATA's Network Service Development Kit (SDK) facilitates network service development for service developers.
-Such services are then deployed and run on SONATA's Service Platform.
+The 5GTANGO platform supports two main stakeholders in telecommunications service creation: service developers and service operators.
+5GTANGO's Network Service Development Kit (SDK) facilitates network service development for service developers.
+Such services are then deployed and run on 5GTANGO's Service Platform.
 Through its extensive customization capabilities, the service platform allows communication service providers to adapt service provisioning to their specific environment and needs.
-SONATA enables a DevOps workflow between the SDK tools and the service platform, which allows developers and operators to closely collaborate in providing an outstanding experience to customers.
+5GTANGO enables a DevOps workflow between the SDK tools and the service platform, which allows developers and operators to closely collaborate in providing an outstanding experience to customers.
+Also you have available the VnV for testing purposes.

 ## General architecture

-The main architectural components of the SONATA platform are shown in the figure below.
+The main architectural components of the 5GTANGO platform are shown in the figure below.
 In line with the support of service developers and service operators, SONATA distinguishes the two main components SDK and service platform.
 Services developed and deployed by this system run on top of the underlying infrastructure accessible to the SONATA system via Virtual Infrastructure Managers (VIMs), abstracting from the actual hardware and software.

 ![](http://sonata-nfv.github.io/son-tutorials/figures/Sonatamaincomponents.png)

 Each of the two main components can be divided into a number of subcomponents, realized in a micro-service-based approach.
 Detailed information on the architecture and its components can be found in [http://sonata-nfv.eu/sites/default/files/sonata/public/content-files/pages/SONATA_D2.2_Architecture_and_Design.pdf deliverable D2.2].

-## SONATA 3.0 modules
+## 5GTANGO modules

-The SONATA platform consists of a number of software modules which together provide the required functionality for network service creation, deployment, and management.
+The 5GTANGOplatform consists of a number of software modules which together provide the required functionality for network service creation, deployment, and management.
 Most modules can be attributed directly to either the service platform or to the service development (SDK), according to their use.
 Some modules are cross-cutting and are used in both major components.

 ### Service Platform